 Immaculata welcomes nationally and culturally diverse students.
 Our beautiful campus is both warm and welcoming to those who are a long way from all that is familiar.
 At Immaculata you will find the support that you need to achieve your goals.

 The Office of International Student Services works to facilitate your integration into campus life.
 You will come to value and appreciate the small, interactive classes as well as the out-of-class interaction with faculty and peers.
 Join us as we lead you down the path of opportunity – a path that leads to global-ready graduates.

-If you have any questions, please contact the Office of International Student Services at Immaculata University at email@example.com or call 610-647-4400 ext.
+If you have any questions, please contact Sr. Janet M. Walters at email@example.com or call the Office of International Student Services at Immaculata University’s at 610-647-4400 ext.
 3116.

-- You must apply to one of Immaculata’s three colleges:
+- You must apply to one of Immaculata’s three programs:

-- If you are a first-time or transfer student looking for the full-time college experience, you should e-mail firstname.lastname@example.org or call 484-323-3060 about applying to the College of Undergraduate Studies.
+- If you are a first-time or transfer student looking for the full-time college experience, you should e-mail firstname.lastname@example.org or call 484-323-3060 about applying as a traditional undergraduate student.

-- If you are an adult learner looking to start or complete your undergraduate degree, please contact Kate Kearney at email@example.com or 484-323-3239 about applying to the College of Adult Professional Studies.
+- If you are an adult learner looking to start or complete your undergraduate degree, please contact Kate Kearney at email@example.com or 484-323-3239 about applying for adult professional programs.

 - If you are interested in earning a graduate degree, please contact Sandra Rollison at firstname.lastname@example.org or 484-323-3215 about applying to the College of Graduate Studies.

 - If you were not born and raised in an English-speaking country, or have not spent two recent years in an English-speaking school, you must submit a score from one of the official English proficiency exams listed below.